r3-os/r3/src/constance_port_arm_m/src/lib.md

 # Idle Task

-When there is no task to schedule, the port transfers the control to **the idle task** (this is invisible to the kernel or an application).
+When there is no task to schedule, the port transfers the control to **the idle task** (this is an internal construct and invisible to the kernel or an application).
 The idle task executes the `wfi` instruction to reduce power consumption.

 # Safety